CannedAnchovy/GooglePlayWebCrawler/readme.md

 ===

 ## Description
-A web crawler that crawls the app's name, url, and email of google play store.
+A web crawler that crawls the app's name, url, and email from google play store.
 It is based on node.js and selenium.

 ## Installation